 - Add all the prepared ingredients to the slow cooker.

-- Give them a thorough mix.
+- Give ingredients a thorough mix.

 - Cook on high for 4 – 6 hours or low for 8 – 10 hours.